albertoscala/ImgToAsciiArt/README.md

 ```
 .../resources/images
 ```
-Second, follow the instructions in the code below
+Second, edit the instruction in the main (in Asciiart.java) follow the instructions in the code below

 ```java
 public static void main(String[] args) throws IOException